 To remain relevant and flexible in a changing job market, we must continuously develop our skills.
 But do people have that in them?
 And how do you keep doing that?

 If we have learned one thing from this crisis, it is that nothing is certain.
 Not your job and not even your entire branch of work.
 You no longer had a job for life, the same now applies to your profession too.
 People must therefore become more branch-proof.
 More flexible.
 While career switching has often been a luxury so far, it will soon become a necessity in the future.
-In order to make working people more agile they want you to make plans for a ‘lifelong development’.
-Jobs for live and even professions are no more.
+In order to make working people more agile, they want you to make plans for ‘lifelong development.
+Jobs for life and even professions are no more.

 Want to read about the ultimate career switch?
 The end of this article will explain to you how to make such a daring decision.
 Check it out!